 “Consumers should understand that while virtual account numbers help create a buffer between hackers and cardholder data, they’re not a silver bullet against all credit card fraud,” says Monica Eaton-Cardone, co-founder and chief operating officer of Chargebacks911.

-Eaton-Cardone says that even with virtual account numbers, vendors can apply fraudulent charges or take a payment and never ship the merchandise, both of which are protected by your card issuer.
+Eaton-Cardone says that even with virtual account numbers, vendors can apply fraudulent charges or take payment and never ship the merchandise, both of which are protected by your card issuer.
 Virtual account numbers wouldn’t have protected many victims of the Equifax hack, either, who had information such as driver’s licenses, Social Security numbers and birth dates stolen.

 Tokenization, other technologies could replace VANs